coverclock/com-diag-diminuto/README.md

 an application.
 The project has a binary executable named vintage that displays this information.

+## Versioning 2.0

+I expressed an alternate viewpoint to a friend's social media post.
+You may find it more accurate.

+X.Y.Z:
+X changes: Will break your shit.
+Why?
+It was more convenient for me.
+Sucks to be you.
+Y changes: New feature.
+Probably won’t break your shit.
+But do I care?
+No.
+Z changes: Bug fix.
+Code now matches my documentation.
+My bad.
+Will break your shit if it depended on the prior incorrect behavior.

 # Building

 Clone, build, and sanity test Diminuto.
 The use of the src directory